sakan811/NipponDaily/README.md

 ## Usage

 1. **Set Language**: Type your preferred language in the language input field (default: "English") for translated titles and summaries
+2. **Set News Count**: Specify the number of articles to fetch (1-20) using the news count input field (default: 10)
-2. **Fetch News**: Select your preferred time range and category, then click "Get News" to fetch targeted Japanese news with AI-translated summaries
+3. **Fetch News**: Select your preferred time range and category, then click "Get News" to fetch targeted Japanese news with AI-translated summaries
-3. **Time Filtering**: Use time range buttons to control search recency (All Time, Today, This Week, etc.)
+4. **Time Filtering**: Use time range buttons to control search recency (All Time, Today, This Week, etc.)
-4. **Category Filtering**: Use category buttons to search specific topics (Politics, Business, Technology, Culture, Sports)
+5. **Category Filtering**: Use category buttons to search specific topics (Politics, Business, Technology, Culture, Sports)
    - _Note: Time range and category filters affect the actual news search, not just display_
-5. **Read Translated Content**: View AI-translated titles and summaries in your specified language for quick understanding
+6. **Read Translated Content**: View AI-translated titles and summaries in your specified language for quick understanding
-6. **Source Attribution**: See clean domain names (e.g., https://www.bbc.com) for each article with direct links
+7. **Source Attribution**: See clean domain names (e.g., https://www.bbc.com) for each article with direct links
-7. **Chronological Display**: News is automatically displayed with the most recent articles first
+8. **Chronological Display**: News is automatically displayed with the most recent articles first
-8. **Read Full Articles**: Click "Read Original" to visit complete articles on their source websites
+9. **Read Full Articles**: Click "Read Original" to visit complete articles on their source websites

 ## Development Commands